IlinaUpadhyaya/Ray_tracer_in_C/README.md

 https://github.com/stefangordon/ObjParser
-Axis aligned bounding boxes and determining ray bound intersection algorithm: from Book: Physically Based Rendering Third Edition 3.1.1 and 3.1.2 The program handles obj files with the RHS and converts them to the LHS system used.
+Axis aligned bounding boxes and determining ray bound intersection algorithm: from Book: Physically Based Rendering Third Edition 3.1.1 and 3.1.2

 Illumination and material colours: https://www.shadertoy.com/view/MtfGR4